Wolf-Dietrich Wilcke: Defense of the Reich and death

 Wilcke was promoted to Oberst on 1 December 1943 and requested permission to fly operationally and lead his Geschwader from the air.
 In February 1944, although still officially banned from flying operations, Wilcke ignored the order and flew several missions leading his Stabsschwarm against the United States Army Air Forces (USAAF) in Defense of the Reich missions.
 He claimed his 157th victory, over a Lockheed P-38 Lightning, on 10 February and his 158th, over a Consolidated B-24 Liberator, on 24 February.
 He shot down two Boeing B-17 Flying Fortress bombers on 4 March 1944, his 159th and 160th aerial victories.
-On 6 March, his Bf 109 G-6 was crippled in aerial combat and he made an emergency landing at Neuruppin.
+On 6 March, his Bf 109 G-6 was crippled in aerial combat, and he made an emergency landing at Neuruppin.
 Combat on 6 March cost both sides heavy losses.
-The Eighth Air Force lost 75 four-engined bombers and 14 escort fighters, the Luftwaffe lost 65 aircraft; 36 German pilots were killed and 27 wounded.
+The Eighth Air Force lost 75 four-engined bombers and 14 escort fighters; the Luftwaffe lost 65 aircraft; 36 German pilots were killed and 27 wounded.

 Wilcke's grave (right) on the honor section of the cemetery in Mönchengladbach-Holt.

 On 23 March 1944, Wilcke led JG 3 "Udet" against a USAAF bomber formation near Braunschweig.
-On this day, the USAAF was attacking aircraft factories at Braunschweig and other targets of opportunity in Münster, Osnabrück and Achmer.
-In total, the Eighth Air Force had committed 768 B-17s and B-24s bombers to this attack, supported by 841 long-range fighters.
+On this day, the USAAF was attacking aircraft factories at Braunschweig and other targets of opportunity in Münster, Osnabrück, and Achmer.
+The Eighth Air Force had committed 768 B-17s and B-24s bombers to this attack, supported by 841 long-range fighters.
 The Luftwaffe countered this attack with 13 day fighter Gruppen, mustering 259 fighters on this day.
 Following combat, the Luftwaffe claimed the destruction of 51 enemy aircraft, including 44 four-engined bombers.
-The Luftwaffe suffered 16 pilots killed and six wounded as well as 33 aircraft lost.
+The Luftwaffe suffered 16 pilots killed and six wounded, as well as 33 aircraft lost.
 The USAAF reported the loss of 29 bombers and 5 escort fighters while claiming 62 German aircraft shot down and another 2 destroyed on the ground.

 During this engagement, Wilcke shot down a B-17 Flying Fortress bomber and a North American P-51 Mustang fighter, but was then shot down in his Bf 109 G-6 (Werknummer 160 613—factory number) near Schöppenstedt.
 It is assumed that the victors were Captain Don Gentile and Captain John T. Godfrey of the 4th Fighter Group.
 By this date, Wilcke had claimed 162 enemy aircraft in 732 combat missions.
 Wilcke had been nicknamed "Fürst" (prince) by his comrades on account of his attitude towards his men and paternal sense of responsibility, and his being very conscious of his style and appearance and therefore wearing a very expensive and custom tailored leather coat.
 His funeral ceremony was held at the airfield in Mönchengladbach (then "München Gladbach").
-Among others, the funeral ceremony was attended by his stepfather.
+The funeral ceremony was attended by his stepfather, among others.
 Wilcke was buried in the honor section of the cemetery in Mönchengladbach-Holt next to the grave of Klaus Quaet-Faslem.
 Major Friedrich-Karl Müller succeeded Wilcke as commander of JG 3.